GetOccasion/occasion-apidocs/source/includes/_orders.md

-customer | The customer that purchased the order gift_card | The gift card that may have been purchased by this order merchant | The merchant that sold this order occurrences | Occurrences of the timeslot that the order was purchased for order_items | The items purchased with the order, instead of a product product | The product that the order is for transactions | Transactions to pay for the order
+customer | The customer that purchased the order gift_card | The gift card that may have been purchased by this order merchant | The merchant that sold this order occurrences | Occurrences of the timeslots that were purchased by the order order_items | The items purchased with the order, instead of a product product | The product that the order is for transactions | Transactions to pay for the order